The Food and Drug Administration wants to toughen its regulation of homeopathic drugs.

 It plans to do so by cracking down on products with the greatest safety risk.

-The new measures were unveiled last month in an announcement by the federal agency.
+The new measures were unveiled last month in

 The market for homeopathic drugs has grown exponentially over the past decade into a $3 billion industry.